megaspazz/BasketballBot/README.md

     * `derank` decrements the level counter by one.
     * `uprank` increases the level counter by one.
   * Shooting commands:
-    * `test` runs a very primitive version of the bot.
-It might miss, especially for longer shots.
-      * Make sure that the console and other windows are not obstructing the game area in Bluestacks.
     * `auto` takes a well-aimed shot that only fires when the basket is in a good position.
 This is almost guaranteed to make the shot.
       * Make sure that the level is correctly set before using this command.
       * Make sure that the console and other windows are not obstructing the game area in Bluestacks.